 Acceptance of what has happened is the first step to overcoming the

 consequences of any misfortune – William James

 Don’t Quit – Lastly, don’t quit!
 Throwing in the towel too soon will never bring the rewards of accomplishing the goal.
-Massive action is what it takes to overcome the greatest obstacles of life!
-Be persistent, persevere in the wake of fear and make a commitment to our self to stay consistent with what you desire.
+Massive action is what it takes to overcome the most significant obstacles of life!
+Be persistent, persevere in the wake of fear, and make a commitment to yourself to stay consistent with what you desire.
 As the Nike slogan says, “Just Do It”!

 If you fall behind, run faster.
 Never give up, never surrender, and rise up

 Ultimately, obstacles are life’s lessons thrown at us.
 Experiences teach us about ourselves.
 They can strengthen our resolve, boost us up for the life long journey ahead and help us to achieve success in anything we set our sights on having.